toastonrye/Biomes-O-Plenty-Configs/README.md

 # Biomes-O-Plenty-Configs
 Contains the configs for generating a Biomes O Plenty world with minimal vanilla biome generation.
+Drag and drop the config folder into your Minecraft directory.
+Choose 'Replace files in the destination'.
+Reboot Minecraft.
+Create a new world with World Type: Biomes O Plenty.

 World Type: Biomes O Plenty
 Biome Size: Small